Catfish have a remarkable ability to travel long distances, which is what makes creeks and streams surprisingly good spots to do some catfishing.

 There are two ways to go about finding good catfishing creeks:

-1. Look on google maps for river tributaries which you can then trace back to find secondary tributaries and so on.
+1. Look on Google Maps for river tributaries, which you can trace back to find secondary ones.

-If the catfish can’t physically get to the creek, either due to obstacles, lack of connectivity or not enough water, then the chances of finding and catfish are also slim.
+If the catfish can’t physically get to the creek due to obstacles, lack of connectivity, or insufficient water, the chances of finding a catfish are slim.

 - A variety of depths, with some deep holes and shallow beds

-A creek with fallen trees, logjams and brush piles will offer a good range of hiding locations and sources of food.
+A creek with fallen trees, logjams, and brush piles will offer a good range of hiding locations and food sources.

 Moving is Key

-Try to fight the urge to sit in one location and fish all day.
-If you want to maximize your chances of catching as many catfish as possible, then you need to move around and find them.
+Fight the urge to sit in one location and fish all day.
+You must move around and find them to maximize your chances of catching as many catfish as possible.

 You’re much more likely to find multiple suitable habitats if you walk a mile or two of a creek rather than settling with the first spot you come across.

-If the creek you’ve chosen isn’t providing the type of cover and habitat that catfish like, then consider moving to another tributary.
+If the creek you’ve chosen doesn’t provide the type of cover and habitat that catfish like, consider moving to another tributary.

-As you move around and start catching catfish, then you’ll begin to get a feel for spots that offer the best chances. sooner or later you’ll begin to understand a particular creek and whether or not your time would be best spent elsewhere.
+As you move around and start catching catfish, you’ll begin to get a feel for spots that offer the best chances.
+You’ll start to understand a particular creek sooner or later and whether your time would be best spent elsewhere.

-Look for slow-moving deeper pools with overhead cover.
-As the current flows into such pools, its scours the sediment, especially during the spring months when rains are common, which creates ideal conditions for catfishing.
+Look for slow-moving, deeper pools with overhead cover.
+As the current flows into such pools, it scours the sediment, especially during the spring months when rains are expected, creating ideal catfishing conditions.

 Additionally, during the warmer months, catfish can be found in areas with as little as two feet of water.
 While in the winter months, expect catfish to be in water that is at least waist deep, if not much more.